Statistical Inference with Local Optima: Background

 Namely, $\mathcal{A}(m)$ is the region where the (population) gradient ascent flow converges to critical point $m$.

-Throughout this paper, we assume that $L$ is a Morse function.
+Throughout this paper, we assume that $L$ is a Morse function and $L$ has a continuous second derivatives.
 That is, critical points of $L$ are non-degenerate (well-separated).
 By the stable manifold theorem (e.g., Theorem 4.15 of \citealt{banyaga2013lectures}), $\mathcal{A}(m)$ is a $k$-dimensional manifold, where $k$ is the number of negative eigenvalues of $H(m)$, the Hessian matrix of $L(\cdot)$ evaluated at $m$.
 Thus, the Lebesgue measure of $\mathcal{A}(m)$ is non-zero only when $m$ is a local maximum.
-Because of this fact, we restrict our attention to local maxima and ignore other critical points; a randomly chosen initial point has probability zero of falling within the basin of attraction of a critical point that is not a local maximum when $\hat{\Pi}_n$ is continuous.
+Because of this fact, we restrict our attention to local maxima and ignore other types of critical points; a randomly chosen initial point has probability zero of falling within the basin of attraction of a critical point that is not a local maximum when $\hat{\Pi}_n$ is continuous.
 Note that a similar argument also appears in \cite{lee2016gradient} and \cite{panageas2016gradient}.
 Let $\cS$ be the collection of local maxima with

 where $K$ is the number of local maxima.
 The population MLE is $m_1 = \theta_{MLE}$.

 Figure~\ref{fig::ex02} provides an illustration of the critical points and the basin of attraction.
 The left panel displays the contour plot of a log-likelihood function.
 The three solid black dots are the local maxima ($m_1,m_2$, and $m_3$), the three crosses are the critical points, and the empty box indicates a local minimum.
 In the middle panel, we display gradient flows from some starting points.
 The right panel shows the corresponding basins of attraction ($\mathcal{A}(m_1)$, $\cA(m_2)$, and $\cA(m_3)$).
 Each color patch is a basin of attraction of a local maximum.